-We have two words for those looking for 4K content: Good luck.
-Kidding, kidding.
+We have two words for those looking for 4K content: Good luck. (update: it's getting better!)
 Sony's new 4k digital media player comes pre-loaded with 10 movies and promises that more are on the way.
-There are also rumors that the Sony PS4 will serve as a 4K player and that Netflix is planning a 4K streaming service.
-But are these services and players native 4K content or just an upscaled Blu-ray?
-That's another question.
-There are only a few video cameras on the market today capable of filming 4K content, and they're not cheap.
+There are also rumors that the Sony PS4 will serve as a 4K player and that Netflix is planning a 4K streaming service (update: what do you know?
+Both those things came true!
+Netflix's 4K service is only a couple of dollars more a month and the Xbox One S also comes with a built-in 4K blu-ray player.)

 Lumens are lumens.
 They're measured by the projector's output and are not affected by image resolution.
 A 5,000 lumen XGA projector will be the same brightness as a 5,000-lumen 4K projector.